iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - **Replication**

-Replication is where a copy of the data (an exact replica) is store on several different nodes in different locations.
+Replication is where a copy of the data is store on several different nodes in different locations.
 This helps provide redundancy: case where if a node goes down, we have another node with the same data that can continue to serve our customers.

 - **Partitioning**